Dhunge dhara: In popular culture

-Part of the music video for the Nepal Bhasa song Lhwo Hiti La Ka Wala was filmed at a dhunge dhara.
+Part of the music video for the Nepal Bhasa song Lhwo Hiti La Ka Wala was filmed at a Subahal Hiti in Patan.

 Eros Ink Tattoo studio in Kathmandu showcases a tattoo of Nag Pokhari hiti in Bhaktapur on its website.

 Dhunge Dhara is the title of a Dohori Teej song published online on 30 June 2022.
 Part of the clip is filmed at a dhunge dhara.

 Events space

 The international photography festival Photo Kathmandu has used the spaces of dhunge dharas in Patan more than once.
 Manga Hiti was the location of a photo slideshow in 2015 and 2016.
 Chyasal Dhungedhara and Saugah Hiti hosted a photo exhibit during the festival in 2015 and 2016 respectively.

 In June 2019 Manga Hiti was the location of the 2019 finale of the international Dopper Changemaker competition.

 The terraced space of Nagbahal Hiti has been used as a music venue on several occasions.

 Similar structures outside Nepal

 Although dhunge dharas can be viewed as typical Nepalese buildings, a number of similar structures can be found in other countries.

 One example can be seen in India.
 It is the kunda of Sule Basti in Humcha, Karnataka, known as the source of the Kumudvathi River.
 Two other examples are in Sri Lanka: Kuttam Pokuna in Anuradhapura and Kumara Pokuna in Polonnaruwa.
 The structures in Sri Lanka differ from the dhunge dharas of Nepal in that the basins themselves are designed to hold the water for a longer period of time instead of draining it away immediately.